-"the risk of a eugenic drift.
-Finally, the way is increasingly paved the way for financial logic.
+"the risk of drifting towards eugenics.
+Ultimately, we are paving the way for further commodification.
 Let's set limits!
-France must not do this because its neighbours do it…"
+France must not do this just because its neighbours do it…"

-This last sentence was applauded by the entire Republican group.
+This last sentence was applauded by the entire LR group.

-Eugenic drift?
-By authorizing genetic genealogy tests?
-But did senators even understand what genetic genealogy tests are?
-Would the French government pave the way for a eugenic drift?
-Practiced for 18 years in the United States, and in the majority of countries around the world, what eugenic drift has been possible?
+A drift towards eugenics?
+By authorising genetic genealogy tests?
+But do senators even understand what genetic genealogy tests are?
+Would the French government pave the way for a drift towards eugenics?
+Practiced for 18 years in the United States, and in the majority of countries around the world, what eugenic drift has taken place?

-But the term is scary, especially associated with genetics.
-The mere fact of uttering these words leads to the support of everyone, myself included.
-But it just has nothing to do with the legalization of genetic genealogy tests!
-Senator, honourable senators who have applauded, you are "next to the plate."
+But the term is scary, especially when associated with genetics.
+By merely uttering these words you win the support of everyone, myself included.
+But it has absolutely nothing to do with the legalisation of genetic genealogy tests!
+Senator, honourable senators who applauded, you are completely missing the point.

-The Republicans and the government of the Republic on the Move have sanctified the genetic data.
-That companies, by definition commercial, sell tests for genetic genealogy purposes bristles at them.
+The Republicans and the LREM government have ringfenced genetic data.
+That companies, by definition commercial organisations, sell tests for genetic genealogy purposes makes their hackles rise.

-Let's go back to a very objective vision: a company offers a service that I want to benefit from.
+Let's be as objective as possible: a company offers a service that I want to benefit from.
 This company makes me pay for this service and benefits from it.
-If all commercial activities are to be banned!
-Well, I'm not in bad faith, I understand that the issue is genetic data and its exploitation.
+Should all commercial activities then be banned!
+Well, I'm not being insincere, I understand that the issue is genetic data and its exploitation.

-Republicans do not want any genetic analysis other than those performed for medical or legal purposes, thus managed by doctors and the judiciary.
+The Republicans do not want any genetic analysis other than that performed for medical or legal purposes, therefore managed by doctors and the judiciary.
 This means that individuals do not have the right to access their genetic information directly.

 This is the real topic of the debate.
-What vision of society and citizens predominates among the policies governing us?
+What vision of society and citizenship predominates among the politicians governing us?

-This genetic information, sensitive personal data, should not be entrusted to its holder.
-Clearly, I, you, do not have the right to know our genetic information.
+That this genetic information, sensitive personal data, should not be entrusted to its holder.
+Clearly, you and I do not have the right to know our genetic data.
 Only medical professionals can access it because they have the required level of knowledge.
-We are therefore children protected from unnecessary or even dangerous knowledge about us.
+We are therefore like children, protected from unnecessary or even dangerous knowledge that concerns us.

-I remind you that the "highly dangerous" knowledge in question concerns our ethnic origins and the identification of our genetic cousins in order to complete our family tree.
+I remind you that the "highly dangerous" knowledge in question concerns our ethnic origins and the identification of our genetic cousins in order to complete a family tree.

-This is nothing more or less than a paternalistic vision, worthy of the 19th century, already mentioned in my article on Saying or not saying medical genetic risks.
+This is nothing less than a paternalistic vision, worthy of the 19th century, already mentioned in my article Should we be open about medical-genetic risks?

-We are therefore uneducated citizens, unable to understand the risks and must be protected from ourselves, under the tutelage of doctors like Agnes Buzyn.
-In 2020, we French citizens are not able to understand the issues, to inform us, to educate ourselves on genetics.
+We are therefore seen as uneducated citizens, unable to understand the risks and so must be protected from ourselves, under the tutelage of doctors like Agnes Buzyn.
+In 2020, French citizens are not considered capable of understanding the issues, of informing themselves, of educating themselves about genetics.

 Our European neighbours, apart from Poland, felt that their citizens had sufficient judgment to allow them to access their ethnic data and genetic cousins.
 But the French Republic will not follow their example!
-We will remain Gauls, in our village, keeping at a distance technological advances, new knowledge, dangerous because new … Our politicians feel more responsible than all the other politicians in the European Union, more responsible than any of us.
+We will remain Gauls, in our village, keeping technological advances at a distance and new knowledge, dangerous because it is new, at a distance… Our politicians believe they are more responsible than all the other politicians in the European Union, more responsible than any of us.

-This is the rupture between the political world and the citizens expressed in the most dazzling of ways, between "elites" who consider themselves superior to "children" citizens.
-These politicians use false, erroneous, misleading arguments to justify their position.
+This is the rupture between the political world and citizens expressed in the most resounding way, between "elites" who consider themselves superior to "childlike" citizens.
+These politicians use false, erroneous and misleading arguments to justify their position.

-And our politicians despise the French, the 1.5 million French who have already carried out a genetic genealogy test abroad, and the 150,000 French people continue to do so every year.
+And our politicians treat the French with contempt, the 1.5 million French people who have already carried out a genetic genealogy test abroad, and the 150,000 who continue to do so every year.

-I would repeat the wise words of Senator Olivier Henno of the Centrist Union group:
+I will repeat the wise words of Senator Olivier Henno of the Centrist Union group:

-"Does banning on principle, without really knowing to prohibit, make sense?
-Is it better not to frame?
-Isn't that French bioethics: framing, humanizing rather than banning?
+"Does banning on principle, without really knowing how to prohibit, make sense?
+Is it not better to regulate?
+Isn't this what French bioethics should be: regulating, humanising rather than banning?

-The Special Committee has taken its responsibilities and laid the foundations for strict supervision of genetic examinations for genealogical purposes by prohibiting the transmission of medical information and by introducing safeguards in the processing of data as sensitive as genetic information."
+The Special Committee has taken responsibility and laid the foundations for the strict supervision of genetic examinations for genealogical purposes by prohibiting the transmission of medical information and by introducing safeguards for processing sensitive genetic data."

-What a pity that we still suffer the politicians of the old world.
+What a pity that we still have to suffer the old-world politicians.